How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-- Bachelor’s degree in Social Work from a school accredited by the Council of Social Work Education, or Bachelor’s degree in Psychology is necessary.
+Bachelor's degree in social work from a school accredited by the Council of Social Work Education (CSWE) is necessary.
+Must have LLBSW or LBSW license.